COVID-19 alert: Read about eased restrictions for businesses in Greater Brisbane from 1am, Friday 22 January.

 Cruise tourism opportunities

-Cruising is one of the fastest-growing sectors in Queensland's inbound and outbound tourism industry.
-The strong growth of the cruise shipping industry can significantly benefit Queensland's economy.
+Prior to the pandemic, cruising was one of the fastest-growing sectors in Queensland's inbound and outbound tourism industry.
+Strong growth in the cruise shipping industry significantly benefits Queensland's economy.

 An increase in cruise tourists visiting Queensland gives businesses an opportunity to attract new customers, generate positive word-of-mouth, and increase sales.
 By working together with other tourism operators, local government and their community in regional planning, development and marketing initiatives, businesses can take advantage of cruise tourism in their region.